 - Know the store's return policy.
 I don't know a store in retail that doesn't have that information posted right at the register and available on their website.
 If you're still not seeing it anywhere, or you're not sure, and there's the slightest chance you might need to return an item, ask!
 Please believe me when I tell you that the last thing a salesperson wants to do is hide their return policy from you.
 I used to work in fine jewelry, which typically has a "no cash refund/store credit only" policy.
 We had our policy posted at every register and we were glad to explain it anytime someone needed clarification.
 I still had people screaming me down and accusing me of deliberately keeping them in the dark about it.
 Why would I do that?
 I don't want to be screamed at anymore than you want to be the one having to scream.
 Just ask.
 If you don't like a store's policy, then patronize a store with a more flexible return policy.

-- Please, if it's closing time, get to the register and check out.
+- Please, when it's closing time, get to the register and check out.
 Don't make the store staff wait because you can't figure out which color sweater your niece would really like.
 Mall security begins locking certain exits shortly after closing, and in larger malls, they gate off hallways.
 If the employees are parked on the other side of the mall (which can happen if you work a closing shift and come in with the afternoon crowds), then you could be making someone walk around the outside of the mall across a whole lot of dark parking lot very late at night.
 A lot of young women work retail.
 Would you be happy if that were your daughter?
 Especially if she could have walked safely through the mall if some thoughtless shopper had only made a decision instead of hemming and hawing?

 - Please don't spend a lot of time trying to haggle the salesperson to go lower on a sale price.
 You might possibly find some bargaining room at a smaller retailer or Mom-and-Pop store, but if this is a major mall retailer, that salesperson is far more likely to get in trouble (like a disciplinary write-up) for offering you anything below that sales price than you are to ever get it lowered.
 All you're doing when you try to haggle is wasting your time and theirs, and inconveniencing everyone who's standing in line behind you.
 If the store has a price-match policy then by all means, bring in a competitive ad with a lower price.
 If they don't, then don't expect - or demand - to be accommodated.